Denise Seaman, Owner of CareMinders® Home Care

 Nurse Registries: Nurse Registries arrange for nurses, certified nursing assistants (CNAs), home health aides, or homemakers/companions to provide services to patients in their home or place of residence.
 Their caregivers are contractors of the registry, not employees.

 How do you know which type of provider they are?
 Their license/registration number will tell you.
 Home Health Agency license numbers are prefaced with an “HHA,” Nurse Registries with an “NR,” and Homemaker/Companion Services are not licensed – they are registered only.
+To be careful and make sure that you are being treated by a licensed healthcare professional, there is a healthcare license verification solution by MedPro Systems that can be utilized to make sure everything is verified and above board.

 If you select a provider that uses contractors, you should ask who will be responsible to pay household employment taxes, income withholding taxes, and unemployment taxes.
 If the caregiver does not pay these taxes, you may be required to pay them.